Whoever said humor is subjective has clearly never played the finest comedy games or had hilarious moments in entertaining video games.

 The next entry on our list of the finest comedy games is none other than Goat Simulator 3, which is technically the second game in the series, not the third.

-Building off of the original, it sees up to 4 players exploring a vibrant open world for the purpose of wreaking havoc everywhere they go.
+Building off of the original, it sees up to 4 players exploring a lively open world for the purpose of wreaking mayhem everywhere they go.

 To aid you in your quest, the game provides a random assortment of physics-based hijinks in the form of unique gadgets, power-ups, vehicles, and triggerable events.